H-Ramalan/Hello-Microverse/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project please you can support me by starring it on github.
+If you like this project please you can support me by starring it on github, leave a comment and share with other developers that might be interested.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my coding partner, my morning session team and also my stand up team for being very supportive during this project.
+I would like to thank Microverse first of all, my coding partner, my morning session team and also my stand up team for being very supportive during this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>